Ikcelaks/keyboard_layouts/README.md

 # Keyboard Layouts

+## IMPORTANT NOTE
+I have moved on to a much more sophisticated implementation of Magic Sturdy, which allows richer rules depending on arbitrary long input sequences.
+That implementation relies on a library I co-wrote called QMK Sequence Transform.
+There is very little documentation on using Sequence Transform, and I don't have time to support it, but it can be found in my repositories.
+The information in this repository remains AS IS for historical reasons.

 ## General Information

 I don't create original layouts.
 Instead, I modify existing layouts to incorporate a dynamically defined